-Sales Load (as a percentage of offering price) %(1) Offering Expenses (as a percentage of offering price) %(2) Dividend Reinvestment Plan Fees None (3) Total Stockholder Transaction Expenses (as a percentage of offering price) % Estimated Annual Expenses (as a Percentage of Net Assets Attributable to Common Shares) Base Management Fees 2.0%(4) Incentive Fees Payable Under the Investment Management Agreement 0.00%(5) Interest Payments on Borrowed Funds None Other Expenses %(6) Total Annual Expenses (estimated) %
+07.44

+Sales Load (as a percentage of offering price) %(1)

+Offering Expenses (as a percentage of offering price) %(2)

+Dividend Reinvestment Plan Fees None (3)

+Total Stockholder Transaction Expenses (as a percentage of offering price) %

+Estimated Annual Expenses (as a Percentage of Net Assets Attributable to Common Shares)

+Base Management Fees 2.27%(4)

+Incentive Fees Payable Under the Investment Management Agreement 0.00%(5)

+Interest Payments on Borrowed Funds 0.73%(6)

+Other Expenses %(7)

+Total Annual Expenses (estimated) %

 - (1) The underwriting discount and commission with respect to shares sold in this offering, which are one-time fees to the underwriters in connection with this offering, are the only sales load being paid in connection with this offering.
-Shares sold in the offering to employees and affiliates will be sold net of the underwriting discount. - (2) Amount reflects estimated offering expenses of approximately \$. - (3) The expenses of the dividend reinvestment plan are included in "other expenses".
-See "Dividend Reinvestment Plan". - (4) Our base management fee under the investment management agreement is based on our gross assets and is payable quarterly in arrears.
-See "The Adviser-Investment Management Agreement". - (5) Based on our current business plan, we anticipate that substantially all of the net proceeds of this offering will be used within six to 12 months in accordance with our investment objective.
+Shares sold in this offering to MCC Advisors and some of its employees will be sold at the initial public offering price directly by us pursuant to this prospectus. - (2) Amount reflects estimated offering expenses of approximately \$ - (3) The expenses of the dividend reinvestment plan are included in "other expenses".
+See "Dividend Reinvestment Plan". - (4) Our base management fee under the investment management agreement is based on our gross assets.
+The term "gross assets" includes any assets acquired with the proceeds of leverage.
+See "The Adviser Investment Management Agreement."
+The base management fee assumes borrowings of \$132.0 million at the end of our first 12 months of operations. - (5) Based on our current business plan, we anticipate that substantially all of the net proceeds of this offering will be used within six to 12 months in accordance with our investment objective.
 We expect that during this period we will not have any capital gains and that the amount of our interest income will not exceed the quarterly minimum hurdle rate discussed below.
 As a result, we do not anticipate paying any incentive fees in the first year after the completion of this offering.